Skip to main page content

 Viaduct design

-As well as using local stone, the viaduct has been designed to be as open as possible to improve the environment for boaters and walkers, allowing views across the landscape and the horizon.
+As well as using local stone the viaduct has been designed to be as open as possible to improve the environment for boaters and walkers, allowing views across the landscape and the horizon.
 The design combines a simple overall form with a special focus on materials for the parts of the structure that are close to the canal and its visitors.

 View or download our Oxford Canal Viaduct design information boards.

-Keeping you informed about our works
+Keeping you informed

 Stay informed about the works